hpaluch/freebsd-files/zotac-king/README.md

 pkg install firefox-esr chromium evince-lite
 # audio and video player
 pkg install qmmp-qt5 mpv
+# password managers
+pkg install keepass keepassxc
 ```

+Note: personally I prefer older Windows .NET `keepass` - it is more logical
+organization than `keepassxc`, but some systems (Fedora) includes only new
+`keepasxc`, but I don't like it (using it only when old `keepass` is not
+available).

 Recommended: reboot system with `reboot`

 Then we can use: